eden-platform/cloud/guide-to-testing.md

 ## Writing tests

 This is the hard part.
-Because of Press's dependency with outside world, it's hard to isolate unit tests to this project.
+Because of Cloud's dependency with outside world, it's hard to isolate unit tests to this project.
 Regardless it's still possible with plain old python's built in libraries.

 Majority of this is done with the help of python's `unittest.mock` library.
-We use this library to mock parts of code when referencing things that are out of Press's control.
+We use this library to mock parts of code when referencing things that are out of Cloud's control.

 Eg: We can mock all Agent Job creation calls by decorating the TestCase class like so